notsirt24/INF2003-Database-Systems/README.md

 cd /database/scripts
 npm install
 ```
-**Create a new .env file with the configurations provided by the repository owner.**
+**Create a new .env file in /database/scripts with the configurations provided by the repository owner.**

 ### 3. Backend Setup
 Open terminal 3 and input the following commands.